Mary Ramsey Wood: Biography

 Around 1865, the couple sold the hotel to Mary's daughter Catherine.
 John Wood died in 1867.
 Mary Wood then served as postmaster of Hillsboro before retiring to her daughter's residence.
 In 1879, she suffered from typhoid fever and lost the sight in her left eye.
 In 1904, she testified in a trial concerning a 40-year-old land deed, where she was noted for having a "keen" memory.
 In 1907, Wood was crowned as the first "Mother Queen" of Oregon by former Oregon Senator George Henry Williams and the president of the Oregon Pioneer Association, Joseph D. Lee.
 Henry L. Pittock presided over the ceremony on July 4, 1907, at which Wood was represented by a large photograph by Frederick H. Kiser due to her frailty; the story was reported nationally.

-According to obituaries of the time, "Grandma" Mary Ramsey Wood died at the age of 120 on January 1, 1908, at five o'clock in the morning.
+According to obituaries of the time, "Grandma" Mary Ramsey Wood died aged 120 on January 1, 1908, at five o'clock in the morning.
 At the time of her death she was thought to be the oldest living person in the United States.
 She was also referred to as the "oldest Methodist in the world".
 Wood was buried at the Hillsboro Pioneer Cemetery.
 Her death and her supposed age were widely reported across the country at the time.

 A 1908 Oregonian story, which claimed her age was authentic, stated that Wood's daughter had written to relatives in Missouri for a record of the family Bible.
 The reply, which the Oregonian claims was viewed by their reporter, excerpted the bible record that showed Wood's age would have been 120 the previous May.
 The letter, however, was lost and the relatives moved, making it "impossible" to contact the letter writer again.
 At the time of Wood's death, George Putnam, editor of the Capital Journal, republished a 1905 interview with Wood conducted when he worked for The Oregon Journal.
 He believed that she may have been the oldest woman in the world.